menu

 Bucksport is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bucksport is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Bucksport who work in management occupations (14.27%), sales jobs (9.40%), and law enforcement and fire fighting (7.25%).

-Telecommuters are a relatively large percentage of the workforce: 10.06% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Bucksport telecommute to their jobs.
+Overall, about 10.06% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Bucksport has relatively fewer families with younger children, and/or college students.
 Combined, this makes Bucksport a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The percentage of people in Bucksport who are college-educated is somewhat higher than the average US community of 21.84%: 27.29% of adults in Bucksport have at least a bachelor's degree.
+The overall education level of Bucksport is somewhat higher than in the average US city of 21.84%: 27.29% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Bucksport in 2022 was $35,387, which is lower middle income relative to Maine, and middle income relative to the rest of the US.
 This equates to an annual income of $141,548 for a family of four.
 However, Bucksport contains both very wealthy and poor people as well.